 - Leave a kind note for the housekeeping staff at a hotel

-- Offer to help an elderly person with yard work
+- Offer to help a neighbor with yard work

-- Leave a small gift for a librarian
+- Make a bookmark for your local librarian

 - Make a homemade card for a soldier or veteran